Low Platelet Count Due To Chemotherapy

 Share

-Key points to remember about low platelet count due to chemotherapy
+Key points about low platelet count due to chemotherapy

 • platelets prevent bleeding happening in the body by forming clots